JasperDavidson/helios/README.md

 Backend-Agnostic: Develop the pipeline on a Metal-based laptop and deploy on a CUDA-based in-car computer with zero changes to the graph logic.

 ### Status
-Currently building the core runtime and Metal executor.
+Currently building the core runtime and and scheduling systems.
 The immediate goal is to execute a simple, two-stage LiDAR filtering pipeline on a public dataset (e.g., KITTI) to validate the core architecture.